After the battle, despair grips Damascus

 "Can you believe that all three of us here have fled our homes?
 All of us are from destroyed homes.
 Living with relatives in the centre of town," said Ahmed, a shop owner from Douma, an opposition suburb to the east of the capital.

-They have joined many thousands who have retreated inwards to relative safety, leaving the city shrunken and surrounded by a still smouldering war zone.
+They have joined many thousands who have retreated inwards to relative safety, leaving the city shrunken and surrounded by a still smoldering war zone.

 But even central Damascus has been shattered by the violence.
 Shops open only between 9 am and 3 pm, food prices have soared and no one dares walk outside after dusk, even in the holy month of Ramadan when streets are normally packed late into the night with people celebrating after a day of fasting.